chouenji/web102_prework/README.md

-# WEB102 Prework - _Sea Monster CrowdFunding_
+# WEB102 Prework - Top Gamers

 Submitted by: **Kevin do Canto**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Top Gamers is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **5** hours spent in total